please scroll down the page to see the key to the above images

 ….where we study viral replication, pathogenesis, and immunity

 …and attempt to learn about ourselves in the process

-You can navigate using our menu, where you can find our NewsBlog, descriptions of our research, lab members (Lubanites), alumni, collaborators, positions, funding, contact information, links, and a support our research link.
+You may navigate using the menu, where you will find links to our NewsBlog, descriptions of our research, current lab members, lab alumni, collaborators, positions, funding, contact information, links, and a page explaining how you may support our research.

 Key to above images:

 1. Logo of the University of Massachusetts Medical School, the public medical school of the Commonwealth of Massachusetts where the Luban Lab is located.

 2. HIV-1 virion cut-away by autopack.org, courtesy of Graham Johnson & colleagues.

 3. Micrograph of dendritic cells derived from CD34+ human hematopoietic stem cells, 2 hrs after stimulation with LPS.
 Note spiky dendrites!
 Courtesy Sean McCauley.